UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 South Florida Stats and Trends

-- South Florida has played 11 games, with six wins against the spread.
+- South Florida has six wins against the spread in 11 games this year.

-- The Bulls have been underdogs by 19 points or more four times this year and are 3-1 ATS in those matchups.
+- This year, the Bulls have an against-the-spread record of 3-1 in their four games as an underdog of 18.5 points or more.

-- South Florida's games this year have hit the over on six of 11 set point totals (54.5%).
+- South Florida's games this season have eclipsed the over/under six times in 11 opportunities (54.5%).

-- South Florida is 5-1 against the spread and 2-4 overall in games when it records more than 26.3 points.
+- South Florida is 5-1 against the spread and 2-4 overall when the team records more than 26.3 points.

-- South Florida is 2-2 against the spread and 2-2 overall when the team amasses more than 374.1 yards.
+- South Florida is 2-2 against the spread and 2-2 overall when the team churns out more than 374.1 yards.

-- This year the Bulls have turned the ball over 21 times, one more than the Knights' takeaways (20).
+- The Bulls have turned the ball over one more time (21 total) than the Knights have forced a turnover (20) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.